onefrankguy/frankmitchell.org/posts/building-rebuildable-build-machines.md

     }

 Pass the "-j" flag to Chef Solo to feed it the JSON file.
-The "-r" flag will tell it where in GitHub to find your cookbooks.
+The "-r" flag will tell it where on GitHub to find your cookbooks.

-    chef-solo -j build.josn -r https://github.com/repo/master/tarball
+    chef-solo -j build.josn -r https://github.com/repo/tarball/master